 Angela Williams with Kickin’ Fried Deviled Eggs!

 Congratulations, Angela.
-For your winning submission, you’ll receive a 2-pack of tasting tickets for Sip & Swine 2018 and 2 Sip & Swine t-shirts.
+For your winning submission for a BBQ side dish, you’ll receive a 2-pack of tasting tickets for Sip & Swine 2018 and 2 Sip & Swine t-shirts.
 But the prizes don’t stop there – we’ll also share your recipe on social media so that everyone can try your delicious deviled eggs!

 For those who want to make these delicious, devilish eggs at home, here’s Angela’s recipe: